spl0k/supysonic/README.md

     $ pip install -e .[watcher]

 ## Upgrading

+To upgrade your _Supysonic_ installation, simply re-run the command you used to install it (either `python setup.py install` or `pip install .`).

 Some commits might introduce changes in the database schema.
 Starting with commit e84459d6278bfc735293edc19b535c62bc2ccd8d (August 29th, 2018) migrations